Choledocholithiasis and Cholangitis

 In developed countries, > 85% of common duct stones form in the gallbladder and migrate to the bile ducts; most are cholesterol stones.

-Do ERCP and sphincterotomy to remove a stone that causes obstruction.
+ERCP and sphincterotomy should be done to remove a stone that causes obstruction.

 For acute cholangitis, remove stones as soon as possible and give antibiotics.